Generic Name: fluticasone and salmeterol (floo TIK a sone, sal ME te rol)

-To reduce the chance of developing a yeast infection in your mouth, rinse your mouth with water after using this medicine.
+To reduce the chance of developing a yeast infection in your mouth, rinse with water after using your inhaler.
+Do not swallow.

 Keep track of the number of sprays you have used and throw away the Advair HFA canister after 120 sprays, even if it feels like there is still medicine in it.

-If you also use an oral steroid medication, do not stop using it suddenly or you may have unpleasant withdrawal symptoms.
-Talk with your doctor about tapering your steroid dose before stopping completely.
+If you also use an oral steroid medication, you should not stop using it suddenly.
+Follow your doctor's instructions about tapering your dose.
 Carry an identification card or wear a medical alert ID to let others know that you may need an oral steroid in an emergency.

-Store fluticasone and salmeterol at room temperature away from moisture, heat, and direct light.
+Store at room temperature away from moisture, heat, and light.
 Keep the Advair HFA canister away from high heat, such as open flame or in a car on a hot day.
 The canister may explode if it gets too hot.

 What happens if I miss a dose?